cloudtraveler/avxlabs-docs/docs/ace-pro/_sources/docs/lab6.md

 Edit Greenfield-Rule
 ```

-The modified Greenfield-Rule will remain in *Draft state* until you push on the `"Commit"` button.
+The modified Greenfield-Rule will remain in *Draft state* until you push the `"Commit"` button.

 ```{figure} images/lab6-commit.png
 ---